ForNeVeR/dotnet-licenses/README.md

 - the input data formats,
 - and the output data format.

+Note that the particular non-zero exit codes are not considered part of the public API.

 License
 -------
 This project's licensing follows the [REUSE specification v 3.0][reuse.spec].
 The main license for the source is MIT, consult each file's headers and the REUSE specification for possible details.